Islay Accommodation

 Tarbet House B&B

 Now, down to the accommodation.
 Tarbert House on Islay has a double bedroom and two twin rooms, perfect for a family holiday on the island.
-The accommodation includes tea and coffee making facilities along with well-appointed rooms.
+The accommodation includes tea and coffee-making facilities along with well-appointed rooms.
 Comfortable beds are a must when you return to rest at night, and they’re guaranteed at this accommodation option.

 You’ve also got the advantage of being a short walk from Bowmore, the main village on Islay.
 This gives you easy access to everything you might need during your stay in this charming accommodation option.